We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

 Provides payment based on the cost to repair or replace damaged property less depreciation at the time of loss.

-While the Personal Property Loss Settlement provisions determine the loss payment on your personal property, it's important that you know that special limits apply to certain types of property.
+Most policies have maximum limits the company will pay for loss to specified types of property (these limits can vary among companies).
+So, while the Personal Property Loss Settlement provisions determine the loss payment on your personal property, know that special coverage limits apply to certain types of property, including

 If you need higher limits for certain types of property, your State Farm agent can help.

 This document contains only a general description of coverages and is not a statement of contract.
 All coverages are subject to all policy provisions and applicable endorsements.
 For further information, please see a State Farm Agent.

 Please refer to your actual policy for a complete list of covered losses or a complete list of losses not insured and policy exclusion.

 Actual annual premiums for Renters insurance will vary depending on coverages selected, amounts of coverage, deductibles, and other factors.
 This is only a general description of coverage and not a statement of contract.
 Coverage is subject to the terms, provisions, exclusions and conditions in the policy itself and in any endorsements.